h4nwei/MEF-SSIMd/Readme.md

 ## Test

-Here, we test the source image sequnce 'horse' with two fused images, and show the quality maps.
+Here, to test the source image sequnce 'horse' with two fused images, and show the quality maps.
  ```
 run demo.m
  ```